kubernauts/kploy/env.md

 ### How does it work?

-What happens with `env/*.secret` files is the following: on `kploy run` (and only then) kploy will go through the list of files it finds and generate one [Kubernetes Secret](http://kubernetes.io/v1.0/docs/user-guide/secrets.html) per file it finds.
-It will deploy the secrets first before any services or RCs are deployed.
-Each secret input file `xxx.secret` is mapped to a key-value pair that can be consumed from any pod in the app's namespace.
+What happens with `env/*.secret` files is the following: on `kploy run` (and only then) kploy will go through the list of files it finds and generate a (namespace-)global [Kubernetes Secret](http://kubernetes.io/v1.0/docs/user-guide/secrets.html) called `kploy-secrets`.
+Each secret input file `.secret` kploy finds in the `env` dir is mapped to a key-value pair that can be consumed from any pod in the app's namespace.

 So, you'd start out with creating a bunch of `.secret` files in `env/`